hkust-smartcar/tutorials/hardware/03 circuit knowledge.md

 Author: Leslie Lee ([LeeChunHei](https://github.com/LeeChunHei))

-This tutorial will teach you some basic circuit knowledge and three basic circuit.
+This tutorial will teach you some basic circuit.

 ## Pull UP